 Healthy Cities will run from 2018 to 2021.
 Through this action area, we aim to improve health and quality of life for Nordic citizens by creating a healthy supportive environment based on innovative solutions.
 Planned activities:

-- Hackathons in Reykjavik and Helsinki March 2019
+- Hackathons in Reykjavik and Helsinki March 2019 and Copenhagen October 2019.

 - Call for proposals